PureHolisticWellness lotus logoPureHolisticWellness

 Combine 1 tbsp plain yogurt + 1 tsp fresh lemon juice + a drop of honey Apply to clean skin of the face and neck do not be afraid to get from the outer corners of the eyes.
 Allow it to sit for 10-15 minutes then rinse out fully.
 It brightens the skin and combines with anti-inflammatory probiotic-enriched yogurt.

 Coconut oil has become (quite recently) all the rage in beauty routines, as well as being healthy for consumption or just a dipping sauce of sorts.
-One of the properties that keep Castor oils in demand is its high percentage of fatty acids making it a great substance for nourishing our skin Its natural antimicrobial feature makes us serve well as a panacea in many illnesses like an infection.
+One of the properties that keep coconut oil in demand is its high percentage of fatty acids, making it a great substance for nourishing our skin.
+Its natural antimicrobial properties may also help support overall skin health.

 Benefits for Skin: